thesofakillers/thesofakillers.github.io/content/about.md

 ## A bit more about me

 I was born about {{% age %}} years ago in Rome, Italy, but grew up in a few other countries due to my parents' career.
-Outside of my studies, I'm like to work on side projects, playing football, bouldering, hiking and playing the piano and guitar not very well.
+Outside of my studies, I like to work on side projects, playing football, bouldering, hiking and playing the piano and guitar not very well.
 I like to talk and think about AI, the future, alternative ways of living, transport and city-planning.
 My favourite artists are Monet, Caravaggio, Renoir and probably a few others.
 For what I listen to, checkout my [last.fm](https://www.last.fm/user/giuliostarace) (it's probably Radiohead).
 I want to learn more languages, how to make clothes, and how to sail.

 ## This website